sangit0/Laravel-boilerplate-Template/readme.md

     $model->name = "Sangit";
     $model = EasyCrud::create($model);
  ```
-##### This three lines are equivalent to the showed example of Transaction, Rollback and Commit method above.
+##### :arrow_up:  These three lines are equivalent to the showed example of Transaction, Rollback and Commit method above.

  ``` bash
     #Similarly as Create method of easycrud you can use